t2k-official/T2Manager/mycommands.md

 - /transcript - sends the transcript to the transcript channel

 ## Dev commands
-- /dev servers - shows what severs the bot is in
+- /dev servers - shows what severs the bot is in with advanced detail
 - /dev tsw - !